networknext/next/docs/source/building_the_sdk.rst

     $ premake5 vs2017

-Open the generated solution file and build all.
+Open the generated solution file under the "visualstudio" directory and build all.

-Native Visual Studio solutions are also available in the "build" and "testbed" directories.

 Mac
 ---